Table of Contents

 A professional and planned relationship between client and nurse focuses on the client’s needs, feelings, problems, and ideas.
 It involves interaction between two or more individuals with a common goal.
 The attainment of this goal, or any goal, is achieved through a series of steps following a sequential pattern.

 1. Orientation Phase

-The orientation phase is directed by the nurse and involves engaging the client in treatment, providing explanations and information, and answering questions.
+The nurse’s orientation phase involves engaging the client in treatment, providing explanations and information, and answering questions.

 - Problem defining phase

-- Starts when the client meets nurse as a stranger
+- It starts when the client meets the nurse as a stranger.

-- Defining problem and deciding the type of service needed
+- Defining the problem and deciding the type of service needed

-- Nurse responds, explains roles to the client, helps to identify problems and to use available resources and services
+- Nurse responds, explains roles to the client, identifies problems, and uses available resources and services.

 2. Identification Phase